HLR/DomiKnowS/tutorials/graph_coloring.md

   lbp = model_declaration()
   dataset = CityReader().run()  # Adding the info on the reader
 ```
 Next, we have to populate `datanode` and call inference on each sample.
+The `minimizeObjective` will make the solver to solve a minimization problem instead of maximization which is the default behavior of the solver.
 ```python
 for datanode in lbp.populate(dataset=dataset, inference=True):
   # call solver